linz/topo-workflows/README.md

 ### In the Workflows/WorkflowTemplates

 For testing purpose or to use a previous or not released version of a LINZ container, this can be changed by modifying the value of the workflow parameter `version-*`.

+## Versioning

+Argo vanilla does not manage `Workflow` and `WorkflowTemplate` semantic versioning.
+We decided to version our workflows using a major version style (`vX`).
+This version is related to the structure of the workflow (for example, adding or modifying a step or parameter) rather than the external applications (i.e. containers commands) that are called.